 TO BOOK YOUR APPOINTMENT YOU MUST HAVE A CONSULTATION OVER THE PHONE OR IN PERSON!
-YOU CANNOT BOOK THROUGH OUR WEBSITE.
-Consultations are mandatory!
+YOU MAY PAY FOR APPOINTMENT THROUGH WEBSITE, BUT YOU CANNOT BOOK THROUGH OUR WEBSITE.
+TO BOOK CALL US AT 2488375473 !

 How does it work?